 What is ISMP?

-International Student Mentorship Program (ISMP) is a nonprofit Christian organization with a network of volunteer mentors across the United States and locations in Asia.
-We provide mentorship to international students helping them navigate through their college and graduate school experience in America
+International Student Mentorship Program (ISMP) is a nonprofit mentorship program with a network of volunteer mentors across the United States and locations in Asia.
+While our mentors are Christians and incorporate their values into their mentoring, our content is largely non-religious and open to all international students, regardless of their religious or cultural backgrounds.
+We are committed to help them navigate through their college and graduate school experience in America.

 How to Join ISMP